mdn/browser-compat-data/docs/data-guidelines.md

 }
 ```

 The event handler `onfocus` is represented by the `focus_event` entry.
 Don't create features for `on` event handler properties.
 If an implementation doesn't support the event handler property, use `partial_implementation` with the note `"The <code>onfocus</code> event handler property is not supported."`.
-If only the `on` event handler property is supported and not the event name, use `"version_added": false`.
+If only the `on` event handler property is supported and not the event itself, use `"version_added": false`.

 If a specification has two sections (the event handler property and the event name), add both specification links.